“Petty Officer Marcom! Your Fifty Cals are Rusty!”

 Master Chief never, ever let out his truth thoughts in front of Shit – Birds.
 This was his genius.

-And I should have been cognizant of this, yet I was so somewhat giddy after my .50 Cals had finally passed inspection, that I did not stop to think on that anyone.
+And I should have been cognizant of this, yet I was so somewhat giddy after my .50 Cals had finally passed inspection, that I did not stop to think on that anymore.
 “Not even Master Chief had seen through my ruse” Yeah, Rite!

 I was drunk with my own cleverness and lying back on my back in my rack, curtain drawn, congratulating me.